-Packs sporting a high tech suspension system, metal stays, a thickly padded hipbelt and a 80-90 litre capacity generally weigh in the vicinity of 2.5 to 3.5kg.
+Packs sporting a high tech suspension system, metal stays, a thickly padded hip belt and a 80-90 litre capacity generally weigh in the vicinity of 2.5 to 3.5 kg (5.5 to 7.7 lbs).
 That’s a lot of weight.
 I carried one of these puppies for many years.
 My knees hurt just thinking about it.

-- If you have a moderately light base weight of around 8-9kg (very achievable for most backpackers), than a pack with a 65-70 litre capacity should be sufficient.
-If filled correctly, this will provide enough space for essential equipment plus at least four or five days food.
+- If you have a moderately light base weight of around 8 kg / 17.6 lbs (very achievable for most backpackers), than a pack with a 65 litre capacity should be sufficient.
+If filled correctly, this will provide enough space for essential equipment plus at least five days food.

-In a word, no. Packcovers have a tendency to get caught on branches and can sag in wet weather if not properly sized for your pack.
-Instead of a pack cover, try lining the inside of your backpack with a garbage bag.
+In a word, no. Pack covers have a tendency to get caught on branches and can sag in wet weather if not properly sized for your pack.
+Instead of a pack cover, try lining the inside of your backpack with a trash compactor bag.
 It’s lighter, more affordable and does exactly the same job.
-The only time I will cover the outside of my pack is if I am wearing a poncho tarp.
+The only time I will cover the outside of my pack is if I’m wearing a poncho.

 - Compartments: Useful for travel packs, not so great for hiking purposes.
 The more zippers and seams your pack has the more likely it is to leak in heavy rain.

 - Side Pockets: Handy for water bottles, maps, gloves, beanie, etc.

 - Compression Straps: Over the course of a multi-day backpacking trip, the volume and weight of your pack’s consumable items (e.g. food & fuel) will decrease significantly.
 That being the case, compression straps are useful for keeping your pack’s centre of gravity closer to your back once your pack begins to empty.